AfreenGHMomin/AfreenGHMomin/README.md

-- 👋 Hi, I’m @AfreenGHMomin
+- 👋 Hi, I’m Afreen Momin
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Python and Machine Learning
-- 🌱 I’m currently learning Computer vision and NLP
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on Machine Learning and NLP projects
 - 📫 How to reach me ...afr.momin@gmail.com